brianmcd/contextify/README.md

 // prints true
 ```

-The global object returned by getGlobal can be treated like the contextified object, except that __define[GS]etter__ will not work on it.
+The global object returned by getGlobal can be treated like the contextified object, except that defining getters/setters will not work on it.
 Define getters and setters on the actual sandbox object instead.

 ## Install